VSSolutionTemplates/VSSolutionTemplates/README.md

 At the moment, there is only one solution template ([JumpStreetMobile](https://github.com/VSSolutionTemplates/VSSolutionTemplates/tree/master/VSSolutionTemplates/templates/JumpStreetMobile)) but more are being planned.
 Stay tuned!

-### Note: Support for this project is my Russ Williams, only.
+### Note: Support for this project is by Russ Williams, only.
 This is a personal project and not supported by Microsoft.

 # Footnote
 VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).